The Sense of an Ending (film): Plot

 Veronica later broke up with Tony, having never had full sexual intercourse with him - until after their breakup.
 He received a letter from Adrian requesting his blessing for his new relationship with Veronica.
 At first he decided to respond positively, but then wrote an angry reply, writing of her being damaged and how even her mother had warned him about her, and wishing they would have a child which would pay for its parents' sins.

-He never heard back from either of them.
-Tony's two best friends from Sixth Form later informed him that Adrian, who had seemed happy and in love at first, had committed suicide.
-Tony believed that Veronica could have met Adrian through her brother Jack, who like Adrian studied at the University of Cambridge (but had previously told Tony he did not know Adrian), but they pointed out that Adrian and Veronica met through Tony.
+Tony never heard back from either of them.
+His two best friends from Sixth Form later informed him that Adrian, who had seemed happy and in love at first, had committed suicide.
+Tony believed Veronica might have met Adrian through her brother Jack, who like Adrian studied at the University of Cambridge (but had previously told Tony he did not know Adrian), but they pointed out that Adrian and Veronica met through Tony.

 In the present day, Tony tells his ex-wife Margaret about his relationship with Veronica for the first time.
-Tony reconnects with his two Sixth Form friends and they help him locate Veronica online.
-She is still angry at him, has burned Adrian's diary, which might have explained why he committed suicide, but hands him the angry letter he had written to her and Adrian.
+He then reconnects with his two Sixth Form friends and they help him locate Veronica online.
+She is still angry at him, has burned Adrian's diary, which might have explained why he committed suicide, but hands him the angry letter he himself had written to her and Adrian.

 Spying on Veronica, Tony sees her with an intellectually disabled middle-aged man who bears a striking resemblance to, and is called, Adrian.
-Tony learns that the child is not Veronica's son but her younger half-brother, and guesses he is the son of Adrian and Veronica's mother, Sarah.
+He learns that the child is not Veronica's son but her younger half-brother, and guesses he is the son of Adrian and Veronica's mother, Sarah.